-GCHP provides general and specialized trainings and education to Employees to assist them in understanding the Compliance Program, including this Compliance Plan and Policies and Procedures relevant to all staff.
-As a part of this process, all Employees are apprised of applicable state and federal laws, regulations, and standards of ethical conduct.
-Employees are also informed of the consequences of any violation of those rules or the Compliance Program.
+GCHP provides general and specialized education and training to employees, workforce members, leadership, and commissioners) to assist them in understanding the Compliance Program, including this Compliance Plan and relevant Policies and Procedures.
+As a part of this process, all employees, workforce members, leadership, and commissioners) are apprised of applicable state and federal laws, regulations, and standards of ethical conduct.
+Employees, workforce members, leadership, and commissioners) are also informed of the consequences of any violation of those rules or the Compliance Program.

-GCHP provides training to Commissioners, Employees, and Providers as follows:
+GCHP provides training to employees, workforce members, leadership, and commissioners) as follows: